RaoulLuque/treewidth-heuristic-using-clique-graphs/README.md

 ```
 where the last step just computes the largest bag size and subtracts 1 from it according to the definition of the width of a tree decomposition.

+The full explanation including other insights into the heuristic can be found in my [bachelor thesis](Bachelor_Thesis.pdf).

 ## Usage

 This crate mainly provides `compute_treewidth_upper_bound` and `compute_treewidth_upper_bound_not_connected` as functions.